Malay (1818 ship)

 Malay was launched in Greenock in 1818.
 She sailed between Greenock and either North America or the West Indies.
+In particular, in 1830, she brought immigrants from Scotland to what is now Canada.
 She was wrecked in November 1831.

 Career

 Malay first appeared in Lloyd's Register (LR) in 1818.

 At 3am on 23 May 1819 a fire broke out on Malay as she had begun a voyage from Greenock to Jamaica, but her crew was able to work her into the Greenock Roads.
 Within three hours they were able to put out the fire, which had run along the deck.
 The water used to put out the fire badly damaged her cargo.